Jaytech29/video-chatting-app/Readme.md

 We use deployment object in k8s with rolling update strategy so we can rollout and rollback with zero down time.

 Code is committed to the source code manager (SCM) by developers.
 Jenkins detects the code changes and triggers a build job.
 The PHP build tool Composer is used to build the PHP code and generate an executable artifact.
 The artifact is then sent to SonarQube for static code analysis and quality checks.
-If the code passes the quality checks, the artifact is stored in the Nexus artifact repository for future use.
+If the code passes the quality checks, a copy of the artifact is stored in the Nexus artifact repository for future use.
 Next, Ansible is used to build a Docker image of the artifact.
 The playbook pulls the artifact and uses a dockerfile to build the image.
 The Docker image is then tagged and pushed to Docker Hub for distribution.
 Finally, another Ansible playbook is used to deploy the Docker image to a Kubernetes (K8s) cluster.
 The playbook pulls the image from Docker Hub and deploys it to the K8s cluster.
 This CI/CD pipeline ensures that code changes are automatically built, tested, and deployed in a consistent and reliable manner.
 It also provides feedback to the developers on the quality of the code and helps maintain a high level of code quality over time.

 Assumptions and Trade-offs: